How to Make Creamy Avocado (Butter Fruit) Rice

-- 1 tsp split chickpea, or gram dal
+- 1 teaspoon split chickpeas, or gram dal

-- 1 tsp white lentils, or urad dal
+- 1 teaspoon white lentils, or urad dal

-- 1/6 tsp sugar, to balance the taste
+- 1/6 teaspoon sugar, to balance the taste

-- Cook rice al dente.
+- Cook the rice al dente.
 Spread it on a plate.
-Keep aside for cooling.
+Set aside to cool.

 - Heat oil in a deep-bottomed pan or wok.
-Throw in mustard seeds.
+Throw in the mustard seeds.
 Let them splutter.
-Throw in split chickpea, white lentils, slit green chilies, and curry leaves.
+Throw in the split chickpeas, white lentils, slit green chilies, and curry leaves.

 - Saute till lentils become golden brown.
-Add cooked rice.
+Add the cooked rice.
 Mix with the seasonings.

-- Add grated butter fruit, grated coconut, salt and sugar.
+- Add grated avocado/butter fruit, grated coconut, salt, and sugar.
 Mix well.
 Turn off the stove.

 - Add grated cucumber when the mix is not very hot.
-Otherwise, if you add cucumber to the hot rice, it may give out water.
+Otherwise, if you add cucumber to the hot rice, it may get watery.

 - Mix well.
 Your favorite butter fruit rice is ready!